 The required response section of Enclosure 1 to the 50.54(f) letter specifies that Central and Eastern United States (CEUS) licensees provide their Seismic Hazard and Screening Report (SHSR) by 1.5 years after issuance of the 50.54(f) letter.
 However, in order to complete its update of the EPRI seismic ground motion models (GMM) for the CEUS (EPRI, 2013), industry proposed a six-month extension to March 31, 2014, for submitting the SHSR.
-Industry also proposed that licensees perform an expedited assessment, referred to as the Augmented Approach, for addressing the requested interim evaluation (Item 6 above), which would use a simplified assessment to demonstrate that certain key pieces of plant equipment for core cooling and containment functions, given a loss of all alternating current power, would be able to withstand a seismic hazard up to two times the design-basis.
-Attachment 2 to the April 9, 2013, letter (Pietrangelo, 2013) provides a revised schedule for plants needing to perform (1) the Augmented Approach by implementing the Expedited Seismic Evaluation Process (ESEP) and (2) a seismic risk evaluation.
+Industry also proposed that licensees perform an expedited assessment, referred to as the Augmented Approach, for addressing the requested interim evaluation (Item (6) above), which would use a simplified assessment to demonstrate that certain key pieces of plant equipment for core cooling and containment functions, given a loss of all power, would be able to withstand a seismic hazard up to two times the design-basis.
+Attachment 2 to the April 9, 2013, letter provides a revised schedule for plants needing to perform (1) the Augmented Approach by implementing the Expedited Seismic Evaluation Process (ESEP) and (2) a seismic risk evaluation.
 By letter dated May 7, 2013 (NRC, 2013a), the NRC determined that the modified schedule was acceptable and by letter dated August 28, 2013 (NRC, 2013c), the NRC determined that the updated GMM (EPRI, 2013) is an acceptable GMM for use by CEUS plants in developing a plant-specific GMRS.
+By letter dated April 9, 2013 (Pietrangelo, 2013), industry agreed to follow the SPID to develop the SHSR for existing nuclear power plants.

-By letter dated April 9, 2013 (Pietrangelo, 2013), industry committed to follow the SPID to develop the SHSR for existing nuclear power plants.
-By letter dated September 12, 2013 (Spina, 2013), Exelon Generation Company, LLC (Exelon, the licensee), previously as Constellation Energy Nuclear Group, LLC, submitted partial site response information for R.E.
-Ginna Nuclear Power Plant (Ginna).
-By letter dated March 31, 2014 (Korsnick, 2014), Exelon submitted its SHSR for Ginna.
+By letter dated April 9, 2013 (Pietrangelo, 2013), industry committed to following the SPID to develop the SHSR for existing nuclear power plants.
+By letter dated September 12, 2013 (Pope, 2013), Nebraska Public Power District (NPPD or the licensee) submitted at least partial site response information for Cooper Nuclear Station (CNS).
+By letter dated March 31, 2014 (Limpias, 2014), the licensee submitted its SHSR for CNS.
+The licensee submitted a revised SHSR by letter dated February 11, 2015 (Limpias, 2015).
+On June 22, 2015 (Higginbotham, 2015), the licensee responded to the staff request for additional information, which were issued on May 4, 2015 (NRC, 2015a).